 SECTION 10.6 Quorum.
-Fifty percent (50%) of the Directors in good standing, with at least two Directors representing each Group, shall constitute a quorum at either a regular or special meeting of the Board.
+Fifty percent (50%) of the Directors in good standing, shall constitute a quorum at either a regular or special meeting of the Board.

 SECTION 10.7 Order of Business.
 At the regular meeting of the Board, the Board shall consummate the following business:

 (1) The Corporate President shall submit a report showing the condition of the affairs of the Corporation and recommendations, together with a prepared budget for the ensuing year, for the approval of the Board at their regular meeting during the annual meeting of the Members.

 (1a) The Americas/EMEA/APAC board member shall submit a report showing the condition of the affairs of the Region and recommendations.

 (2) Receive and accept reports and recommendations from the Corporation’s Standing Committees and those committees as appointed by the President.

 (3) Approve the plans and programs as presented for the ensuing year.